Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 The Title IX Coordinator may seek the assistance of a third party to facilitate an informal resolution, where appropriate.

-Once an oral or written complaint is received, the Investigator will commence an investigation as soon as practicable.
+Once a complaint is received, the Investigator will commence an investigation as soon as practicable.
 The purpose of the investigation is to gather and review all directly related evidence from involved parties, determine if the objectionable behavior potentially constitutes a violation of policy and provide all evidence relevant to that determination in an investigative report.

 The investigator may receive counsel from University administrators, the University’s attorneys, or other parties as needed.